Pamela Healy OBE, Chief Executive

 Audrey Cornelius, Fundraising Manager

-Audrey had a successful 15 year management career with a major high street retailer before moving into the Voluntary Sector around 15 years ago.
-She held Fundraising Manager positions at a national HIV/AIDS hospice and an adoption and fostering charity before joining the British Liver Trust in August 2012.
+Audrey has worked in the Voluntary Sector for over 16 years, holding Fundraising Manager positions at a national HIV/AIDS hospice and an adoption and fostering charity before joining the British Liver Trust.
 As Fundraising Manager for the Trust Audrey, along with the other two members of the team, is responsible for raising the funds needed to deliver our patient information and support services, Love Your Liver campaign and events, special projects such as the RCGP partnership and the annual running costs of the charity.

 Anna Hardy, Trust Fundraiser

-Anna joined the British Liver Trust in January 2016 from The Children’s Trust, where she spent 14 years as Head of Individual Giving.
+Anna joined the British Liver Trust from The Children’s Trust, where she spent 14 years as Head of Individual Giving.
 Anna has worked in charity fundraising for the last 21 years, working with charities such as WSPA, Cancer Research UK, Age UK, Royal Star and Garter Home, The Salvation Army and Sense.
 As our Trusts and Foundations fundraiser Anna makes grant applications to support the Trust’s projects and core work.

 Emma Bowering, Office Manager

-Emma’s background in administration and retailing led her to join the British Liver Trust in 2004 originally as Database Administrator.
-She has been involved in a number of tasks and is now our Office Manager.
-Emma is responsible for the day to day running of the Administration Office, provides secretariat services for the British Liver Nurses’ Forum, oversees publication and published materials distribution, assists with enquiries to the helpline and provides administrative support for the Fundraising Department.
+As our Office Manager Emma is responsible for the day to day running of the Administration office, provides secretariat services for the British Liver Nurses’ Forum, oversees publication and published materials distribution, assists with enquiries to the helpline and provides administrative support for the Fundraising Department.

 Carol Hazell, IT Manager

 Ali Keay, Administration

 Ali has had an extensive career in administration, customer facing roles and was an Emergency Medical Advisor triaging 999 emergency calls for almost 10 years.
-She joined the British Liver Trust in February 2015 to assist in all day to day administrative activities.
-Ali also assists in supporting community fundraisers and distributes all publications and event materials.
+She assists in all day to day administrative activities, supporting community fundraisers, and distributes all publications and event materials.